WEST MEMPHIS, Ark. —West Memphis police are offering a reward for information following a deadly shooting over the weekend.

 They found Unseld Nance Jr. lying in his neighbor's driveway suffering from multiple gunshot wounds.
 Nance didn't survive his injuries.

-A second victim, identified by police as Tony Davis, had been shot in the leg.
+A second victim, identified by police as Toney Davis, had been shot in the leg.
 He's expected to be okay.
-Police said Davis is Nance's uncle.
+Davis is Nance's cousin.

 While inside, their investigation widened.